 I graduated from Texas A&M University in 1998 and entered the Army as Field Artillery Officer.
 While stationed at Fort Lewis, Washington, I discovered competitive shooting and became an avid USPSA competitor, quickly earning my “Master” classification.
 After 20+ years of service, I retired from the Army in 2018 as a Lieutenant Colonel and the Commander of the US Army Marksmanship Unit at Fort Benning, Georgia.
 I have always been passionate about shooting and was privileged to serve with the best shooters in the world.
-I can definitively say, good firearms training produces results.
+I can definitively say, quality training produces good results.

 Today, I want to take my experience and train others to be safe, responsible gun owners.
 Above all, firearms training is essential for any gun owner and even more important for those who choose to carry.
 In addition, I believe anyone can become confident and competent with whatever handgun they choose to own, but that requires training.

 Confidence and competence result from quality firearms training.
-This training must focus on the fundamentals of shooting.
+This training must focus on the fundamentals of shooting first.
+If you can’t hit what you’re trying to, nothing else really matters until you can.
 Sight alignment and trigger control are the most important things we do when shooting.
-It sounds easy, but takes LOTS of practice.
-My training focuses on the individual handgun owner.
-I limit class sizes to 6 or less and can accommodate your availability based on your schedule, not mine.
+It sounds easy, but takes a lot of practice to achieve a high degree of success.
+My training focuses on the individual gun owner.
+I generally limit class sizes to 6 or less and can accommodate your availability based on your schedule, not mine.
 I am passionate about the Second Amendment, firearms training and the individual responsibility that comes with owning and carrying a handgun.

 Practice does not make perfect.
 Only perfect practice makes perfect.Vince Lombardi